Terromur/cachymod/README.md

 Run a 6.11 kernel with lazy preemption capability on [CachyOS](https://cachyos.org/).

-Copy the `linux-cachyos-lazy` folder to a work area with ample storage space, and change directory.
-Adjust variables in `PKGBUILD.lazy.sh` (default 600Hz).

 If running NVIDIA graphics, first switch to DKMS for future proof CachyOS updating the NVIDIA stack to a later release.